dreamineering/business-administration/docs/practice-journey/growth/franchise/README.md

 - Leadership
 - Sales ability

+It will take hard work so need to be clear on:

-Will take hard work, where do you want to be in 5 years?
-Do you want to sell it keep running?
+- where do you want to be in 5 years?
+- Do you want to sell it keep running?

-If planning to sell will need to maximise value to get a good price.
-In this case the ability to expand quicker would result in a higher valuation.
+If planning to sell you will need to maximize value to get a good price.
+In this scenario, the ability to expand quicker would result in a higher valuation.

-Franchisees are also business owners with experience and opinions,to build successful relationships you'll need to prove leadership.
+Franchisees are also business owners with experience and opinions, to build successful relationships you'll need to prove leadership.

-Can work together to develop new ideas and evole strategies to keep the brand moving forward.
+Can work together to develop new ideas and evolve strategies to keep the brand moving forward.

-Ultimately you need to sell your ideas to see things from your perspective, backed by clear decision making framework explaining how the whole franchise will benefit.
+Ultimately you need to sell your ideas to see things from your perspective, backed by a clear decision-making framework explaining how the whole franchise will benefit.

 - provide the smarts, not the leg work.